 Jumprope is more of a chop & reshare kinda tool.
 You can shoot or import stories to the tool & crop for various platforms like IGTV, YouTube, and Visual stories for the web.
 Other alternatives are Tick.Done & RebelMouse.

 #6 The official WordPress plugin(Beta version)

 So far the best option that I have explored.
-This official plugin from Google is in beta stage, so it’s a bit unstable.
-However, publishing the stories works flawless, the unstability is only in the editing part.
+This official plugin from Google is in the beta stage, so it’s a bit unstable.
+However, publishing the stories works flawlessly, the instability is only in the editing part.

-I create stories in Photoshop & Illustrator, so I just have import the creatives into the dashboard & simply publish it.
+I create stories in Photoshop & Illustrator, so I just imported the creatives into the dashboard & simply publish it.

 The best part of using this plugin is, you can straight away publish your stories right from your dashboard.
 This way your stories are off to the races immediately after you hit publish.

 Here’s what the dashboard looks like.

 Simple, drag & drop structure & safe.
 You can check out some basic best practices for designing web stories using this plugin from here.

 I see two buckets of SEO opportunities here.
 First, SEO for stories & SEO for story pages.

 Thanks to Google, you can create a custom permalink for your stories at the time of creating the stories in the plugin dashboard.
 As shown below.